hanif716/ai-agent-observatory/research/evaluation-notes.md

 Most cost-efficient

+Most reliable for structured tasks

-Best for reasoning vs. extraction tasks
+Best for reasoning vs extraction

-This allows organisations to make informed decisions when selecting AI tools.
+These insights help organisations choose the right agent framework and model.